FWKMultiverse/AETHER-Beta/README.md

 **© 2025–2026.
 All rights reserved.**

-AETHER, including its architecture, methods, training approach, and all associated systems, is the original work of its author.
-Development commenced May 2025.
-All commits in this repository carry cryptographic timestamps that establish the chronological record of this work.

-The following are explicitly claimed as proprietary innovations:
+The following are claimed as original work, developed and first implemented beginning May 2025:

-- The method of integrating graph neural network-based structural reasoning directly into large language model inference at the processing level
+- The specific method of integrating graph-based structural reasoning into language model inference at the processing level, in a general-purpose architecture
-- The multi-path parallel reasoning architecture and cross-path fusion methodology
+- The multi-path parallel reasoning system and its cross-path fusion approach
-- The context-aware dynamic routing system incorporating conversation trajectory
+- The context-aware routing system incorporating conversation trajectory
-- The unified multi-agent architecture operating as a single coherent system
+- The unified multi-agent architecture as a single coherent system
-- The combined self-improvement, memory, and reinforcement learning methodology as implemented
+- The combined training methodology as implemented

-**This repository is private.
-Access does not constitute permission of any kind.** No license — express or implied — is granted to view, use, copy, modify, distribute, or build upon any part of this system.

-Unauthorized reproduction or use of these methods, in whole or in part, will be treated as intellectual property infringement.
+This repository is private.
+Access does not grant any license to use, reproduce, modify, or build upon any part of this system.
+Unauthorized use of these methods will be treated as infringement.

-For licensing or partnership inquiries, contact will be established when the project enters its public phase.

 ---

-## Version History

-Every commit in this repository is a timestamped record of development.
-The history speaks for itself.

----

-*"The next generation of AI will not be defined by scale.
-It will be defined by architecture."*
+*Development timeline, commit history, and implementation are the record.
+Nothing else needs to be said until training is complete.*